-- LAS 1.4 mode which supports: - Extension of offsets and field sizes to support full 64 bit - Support for up to 15 returns per outgoing pulse - Extension of the Point Class field to support 256 classes - Definition of several new ASPRS standard classes - Extension of the Scan Angle field to 2 bytes to support finer angle resolution - Addition of a Sensor Channel bit field to support mobile mapping systems - Addition of Well Known Text (WKT) definitions for Coordinate Reference Systems - Addition of an Overlap bit to allow indicating pulses in the overlap region while maintaining the class definition - Addition of an (optional) Extra Byte Variable Length Record to describe "extra bytes" stored with each point - Other minor changes: - Added definitions for "LAS Domain Profile" and "LAS Domain Profile Description" - Added links to official LAS wiki: https://github.com/ASPRSorg/LAS/wiki
+- Backward compatibility with LAS 1.1 LAS 1.3 when payloads consist of only legacy content. - LAS 1.4 mode which supports: - Extension of offsets and field sizes to support full 64 bit. - Support for up to 15 returns per outgoing pulse. - Extension of the Point Class field to support 256 classes. - Definition of several new ASPRS standard classes. - Extension of the Scan Angle field to 2 bytes to support finer angle resolution. - Addition of a Sensor Channel bit field to support mobile mapping systems. - Addition of Well Known Text (WKT) definitions for Coordinate Reference Systems. - Addition of an Overlap bit to indicate points in the overlap region while maintaining the class definition. - Addition of an (optional) Extra Bytes Variable Length Record to describe "extra bytes" stored with each point. - Other minor changes: - Added definitions for "LAS Domain Profile" and "LAS Domain Profile Description". - Added links to official LAS wiki: https://github.com/ASPRSorg/LAS/wiki